 - a history of stroke or blood clot; or

-- if you have recently been vomiting or had diarrhea.
+- if you have recently been ill with vomiting or diarrhea.

-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not use vorinostat without your doctor's consent if you are pregnant.
-Tell your doctor if you become pregnant during treatment.
-Use an effective form of birth control while you are using this medication.
+FDA pregnancy category D. Do not use vorinostat if you are pregnant.
+It could harm the unborn baby.
+Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether vorinostat passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using vorinostat.

 How should I take vorinostat (Zolinza)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Follow the directions on your prescription label.

 Vorinostat is usually taken once daily with food.

 Drink at least 2 liters of water each day to keep from getting dehydrated while you are taking vorinostat.
 Tell your doctor if you have severe vomiting or diarrhea during treatment.